|

 - Sim Kee Boon, former top civil servant

-- Ho Peng Kee, Senior Minister of State
+- Ho Peng Kee, former Senior Minister of State

 - Ong Beng Seng, founder of Hotel Properties and Singapore F1 Grand Prix